econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/bug-submission-form.md

 description: Documentation for emojicoin dot fun
 ---

-Fill out the typefully form below to submit bugs: <https://form.typeform.com/to/mMylFJQo>
+Fill out the form to submit bugs: <https://form.typeform.com/to/mMylFJQo>